sebst/thatus-wi-2024-podcast-site/content/podcasts/syntax-tasty-web-development-treats.md

 ---
 slug: syntax-tasty-web-development-treats
 name: Syntax - Tasty Web Development Treats
+description: |
+  Full Stack Developers Wes Bos and Scott Tolinski dive deep into web development topics, explaining how they work and talking about their own experiences.
+They cover from JavaScript frameworks like React, to the latest advancements in CSS to simplifying web tooling.
 feedUrl: https://feed.syntax.fm/rss
 websiteUrl: https://syntax.fm
 author: Wes Bos & Scott Tolinski - Full Stack JavaScript Web Developers